Kaibek/tcp_spline/README.md

 - Analyze with Wireshark for packet loss and retransmissions.

 ## Test Results
+The results were obtained using tcpdump with the cpap extension for use in wireshark.
+The results are displayed in PDF files.

 ### Real-World Network (Wi-Fi, Almaty)
 - **Conditions**: 5 GHz Wi-Fi, RTT 172.8–210.8 ms, jitter up to 47.9 ms.